necmicolak/necmicolak/README.md

 - 👋 Hi, I’m @necmicolak
 - 👀 I’m interested in Laravel
-- 🌱 I’m currently learning VueJS and Tailwind
+- 🌱 I’m currently learning ReactJS and Tailwind
 - 📫 How to reach me : hi@necmi.dev